josemiguely/TreeCalculator/README.md

-An explanation of the program,its considerations and the design patterns used are given in spanish.
-A translation wil be soon avaible:
+An explanation of the program, its considerations, and the design patterns used are given in Spanish.
+A translation will be soon available

 ## Introduccion: